MiracleLabs/ds24-openlab-aistudio/readme.md

-# DS24 Open Lab | Hands-On with Google AI Studio: From Gemini Models to Advanced Prompting
+# DS24 Open Lab | Google AI Studio: From Gemini Models to Advanced Prompting

 This repository contains the lab for demonstrating Hands-On with Google AI Studio: From Gemini Models to Advanced Prompting.
-It is one of the labs brought to you by Miracle's Innovation Labs.
+It is one of the open labs brought to you by Miracle's Innovation Labs.

 ## Technologies Overview